MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Empty Objects and Groups behave identically in regards to collisions and triggers in all cases other than projectiles launched from the projectile gizmo.

-TODO - explain how collisions and triggers both do the algorithm of "start with the colliding leaf object and walk up the ancestor chain until you find the first with a matching tag and then immediately stop".
+<mark>TODO - explain how collisions and triggers both do the algorithm of "start with the colliding leaf object and walk up the ancestor chain until you find the first with a matching tag and then immediately stop".</mark>

 ## Coordinates System